ika-rwth-aachen/OCCUQ/docs/install.md

 ./docker/run.sh
 ```

-Attack to running container either with VS Code or via terminal.
+Attach to running container either with VS Code or via terminal.
 ```shell
 docker exec -it occuq bash
 ```

 ### Install Chamfer Distance
+Inside the container execute the following commands to install the Chamfer Distance extension.
 ```shell
 ./docker/run_in_container.sh
 ```